 - False.
 The ADA prohibits disability-related inquiries or medical examinations that are not consistent with business necessity.
-The Federal guidance on HIPAA notes that compliance does not necessarily mean the plan does not violate the ADA or other federal laws. - EXCEPTION!!
+The federal guidance on HIPAA notes that compliance does not necessarily mean the plan does not violate the ADA or other federal laws. - EXCEPTION!!
 The ADA permits "voluntary" wellness programs that do not require employer participation or penalize employees who do not participate.
-42 U.S.C. § 12112(d)(4)(B).
 However, until recently, neither the statute nor the EEOC's regulations addressed the extent to which incentives might make a program involuntary.

 - On April 16, 2015, the EEOC issued a notice of proposed rulemaking to address how the ADA applies to wellness programs

 - 5 key factors

+- Apply only to wellness programs offered as part of a group health plan (both insured and self-insured)

 - Comment period ended on June 19, 2015

 - The final rule has not been issued

 1. Reasonably Designed - not overly burdensome, not pretext for discrimination 2.
-Voluntary- no requirement to participate, no retaliation for non-participation 3.
-Maximum incentive - 30% of total cost of employee-only coverage 4.
+Voluntary - no requirement to participate, no coverage denial/discrimination, or retaliation for non-participation 3.
+Maximum incentive - 30 percent of total cost of employee-only coverage 4.
 Notice and confidentiality requirements - detailed disclosure required 5.
 No discrimination against disabled employees - must provide reasonable accommodations

-HIPAA ADA Maximum Incentive: 30% of total cost of coverage; or 50% to the extent the additional percentage is related to tobacco prevention or reduction Maximum Incentive: 30% of total cost of employee-only coverage No increase up to 50% allowed for tobacco cessation Notice: Need only disclose the availability of reasonable alternative standard Notice: Clearly explain (i) what medical info will be provided, (ii) who will receive the information, (iii) how the info will be used, (iv) restrictions on disclosure, and (v) methods to prevent improper disclosure
+HIPAA ADA Maximum Incentive: 30 percent of total cost of coverage; or 50 percent to the extent the additional percentage is related to tobacco prevention or reduction Applies only to health-contingent plans Maximum Incentive: 30 percent of total cost of employee-only coverage No increase up to 50 percent allowed for tobacco cessation (Note: Mere inquiry about tobacco use allowed) Applies to health-contingent and participatory plans Notice: • Need only disclose the availability of reasonable alternative standard Notice: Clearly explain (i) what medical info will be provided, (ii) who will receive the information, (iii) how the info will be used, (iv) restrictions on disclosure and (v) methods to prevent improper disclosure